Sharing on Eagle Using Globus

 General FAQs:

-It is a Lustre file system residing on an HPE ClusterStor E1000 platform equipped with 100 Petabytes of usable capacity across 8480 disk drives.
-This ClusterStor platform also provides 160 Object Storage Targets and 40 Metadata Targets with an aggregate data transfer rate of 650GB/s.
-Primary use of Eagle is data sharing with the research community using Globus.The file system is available on all ALCF compute systems.
-It allows sharing of data between users (ALCF and external collaborators).
+They are Lustre file systems residing on an HPE ClusterStor E1000 platform equipped with 100 Petabytes of usable capacity across 8480 disk drives.
+Each ClusterStor platform also provides 160 Object Storage Targets and 40 Metadata Targets with an aggregate data transfer rate of 650GB/s.

 3. Who can create Guest collections?